A change for good

 The Wild Coast in South Africa is a stretch of stunning natural beauty in the country’s Eastern Cape province.
 It is also an incredibly poor region, where decades of underinvestment have left the largely illiterate farming communities struggling to survive.

-For Réjane Woodroffe, a South African who experienced some of the worst inequities of the apartheid regime, it was the perfect environment to put to good use her background as an economist and her Masters in Economic Development from the University of Sussex.
+For Réjane Woodroffe, a South African who experienced some of the worst inequities of the apartheid regime, it was the perfect environment to put to good use her background as an economist and her MSc in Development Economics from the University of Sussex.

 Moreover, after a decade of working in the lucrative but for her ultimately unfulfilling world of high finance, she realised that here she could return to her activist roots and make a change for good.